Imran Khan portrays Pakistan as victim of American ingratitude | ExBulletin

 In a pre-recorded speech broadcast during the evening, the Pakistani prime minister touched on a range of topics including climate change, global Islamophobia and the plundering of the developing world by their corrupt elites, the latter of which he compared to what the East India Company did. in India.

-It was for the Indian government that Khan reserved his harshest words, once again labeling the Hindu nationalist government of Indian Prime Minister Narendra Modi as fascist.
+It was for the Indian government that Khan reserved his harshest words, once again calling Indian Prime Minister Narendra Modis a fascist of the Hindu nationalist government.
 But the cricketer-turned-international celebrity-turned-politician was alternately indignant and plaintive as he portrayed the United States as an abandonment of both Pakistan and neighboring Afghanistan.

 For the current situation in Afghanistan, for some reason Pakistan has been blamed for the turn of events, by politicians in the United States and some politicians in Europe, Khan said.
 From this platform I want everyone to know that the country that suffered the most besides Afghanistan was Pakistan when we joined the US war on terror after 9/11.